 The Giral government had about $600,000,000 in gold at its disposal.
 Recall that the real embargo on the sale of munitions to Spain was not established until August 19, when the British Board of Trade revoked all licences for export of arms and planes to Spain.
-Thus, the Giral régime had at least a month in which to purchase stores of arms – but the damning fact is that it bought almost nothing!
+Thus, the Giral regime had at least a month in which to purchase stores of arms – but the damning fact is that it bought almost nothing!
 The story of the treacherous attempt of Azaña-Giral to reach a compromise with the fascists has already been told.
 One further fact: Franco and his friends waited six days before forming their own government.
 Gil Robles later revealed that they waited in expectation of a satisfactory arrangement with the Madrid government.
 By that time the militias had emerged from the ranks of the workers and Giral no longer had the power to meet Franco’s demands.

-The most important gains of the first seven weeks were the successful march on Aragon by the Catalan militias, using socialization of the land as much as they used their rifles; and the attack of the loyalist warships on Franco’s transportation of troops from Morocco to the mainland.
+The most important gains of the first seven weeks were the successful march on Aragon by the Catalan militias, using socialisation of the land as much as they used their rifles; and the attack of the loyalist warships on Franco’s transportation of troops from Morocco to the mainland.

 ‘The loyalty of a large part of the navy decisively prevented Franco from transporting large numbers of Moroccan troops to the mainland in the first two weeks of the war.
 The naval patrol in the south made transport by sea extremely hazardous.
 Franco was forced to resort to airplane passage, but this was slow work.
-In this respect, again, the government was given a chance to organize defence and take stock,’ wrote two Stalinists at the time.
+In this respect, again, the government was given a chance to organise defence and take stock,’ wrote two Stalinists at the time.
 What they failed to add was that the warships were under the command of elected sailors’ committees, which, like the militias, had no faith in the Giral government and carried on operations, despite the passivity of the government.
 The significance of this fact will become apparent when we come to the naval policy of the Caballero-Stalinist-Prieto cabinet.

 The terrible defeats of Badajoz and Irun finished the Giral cabinet.
 Why Irun fell was told in a moving dispatch by Pierre Van Paasen: